Casehero

 1. Describe Disney pre-Eisner and by 1994.

-Since the beginning, the Disney brothers rant their company as a flat, informal, and nonhierarchical organization.
-None of the people inside of the organization had titles, they all call each other on a first-name basis.
+Since the beginning, the Disney brothers have ranted their company as a flat, informal, and nonhierarchical organization.
+None of the people inside the organization had titles.
+They all call each other on a first-name basis.

 Disney had three business segments: creative content, broadcasting and theme parks, and resorts.
 The creative content segment was the basis for the other segments.
-Creative content creates the films that then broadcasting put them in television programs and then the films were in theme parks with merchandising, children music, among other things.
+Creative content creates the films that are then broadcasted and put them in television programs, and then the films are in theme parks with merchandising and in children’s music, among other things.

 Disney had full control over animated films, they didn’t want to license their film’s characters to other companies.
 Disney was very protective of its creative products.